-- Parody: The Oxen of the Sun episode is written as a series of parodies of different English literature, beginning with ritual chanting and direct translation from the Latin via parodies of writers from Geoffrey Chaucer to Thomas Carlyle all the way down to early 20th century Bowery slang.
+- Parody: The Oxen of the Sun episode is written as a series of parodies of different authors, beginning with ritual chanting and imitations of direct translation from the Latin via parodies of writers from Geoffrey Chaucer to Thomas Carlyle all the way down to early 20th century Bowery slang.
 In chronological order.

 - Purple Prose: On purpose in the antepenultimate chapter.
 Justified because it's the early morning and the characters have been on their feet all day, so the prose style is correspondingly filled with tired cliches and rambling sentences.